What is Nest?

 Some of the things I want in a home aren’t listed – can I add them?

 Not at this stage.
 You can, however, discuss your preferences with the provider of the room when they contact you regarding your application.

 I’ve changed my mind about some things I want, can I change/update my profile?

 Yes.
 To make changes to your profile after you have set it up, login to Nest and click on “Your Profile”.
 Then click “Edit Profile” to make changes.

-Can I list more than one suburb for where I want to live?
+Can I list more than one state, suburb or region for where I want to live?

 What is the difference between a “Property” and a “Room”?

-A “Property” is the whole SDA building, like a group home, house, villa or apartment.
+A “Property” is the whole building, like a group home, house, villa or apartment.

 A “Room” is a space in that building that may be available.
 In a group home or house that could be a bedroom, room or unit, depending on how they describe the space.
 Most properties will have a number of rooms.
-When you get matched results, you will see both properties and any rooms that you may be able to submit an application for.
+When you get matched results, you will see both properties and any rooms you may be able to apply for.

 Will Nest remember my searches and let me know if something suitable comes up?